 These are the times where things really started changing in directions that I wasn’t prepared to accept.
 There was resistance because I didn’t want to welcome their realities.
 Some I still don’t, but they’ve become part of my story, anyways.

-I didn’t choose any of them, but they’re still there.
+I didn’t choose any of these changes, but they’re still there.
 Whether I wanted them or not.

 Tonight, we celebrate the birth of Jesus.
 This is when he became like us, yet still remained God.
 Such an incredible mystery is his story.

 He left behind the glory of heaven to walk this earth with us.
 He lived a life that taught people how to love, how to forgive, how to face adversity, how to trust, how to be strong, and that it’s really okay to admit we’re weak.